byteSamurai/ScriptHockey/README.md

 [Installation](INSTALL.md)

 ## Browsersupport
-Currently runs only at Chrome because there is a bug in FF [a bug in FF](https://bugzilla.mozilla.org/show_bug.cgi?id=712329)
+Currently runs only at Chrome because there is [a bug in FF](https://bugzilla.mozilla.org/show_bug.cgi?id=712329)